 It’s Fall Y’all!
 That’s right it’s officially that time of year when the leaves start to change color and there is a slight chill in the air.
 Everywhere you look it’s “pumpkin palooza” and my home is no exception.

 I look forward to the changing of seasons and bringing out my autumn decor to display.
-I personally love all of the pumpkin spices, the bright orange hues and bringing the outdoors in.
+I personally love all of the pumpkin spices, the bright orange hues, and bringing the outdoors in.
 This year I was inspired by the very state I live in Florida aka the Sunshine State and its abundance of citrus.
 Not everything has to be pumpkins.
-Why not incorporate oranges, apples or pomegranates into your decor?
+Why not incorporate oranges, apples, or pomegranates into your decor?
 Hey for that matter, let’s throw in some pinecones too!
 Yes, we have pine trees in Florida, they’re right next to the coconut trees.

 I recently shared on my blog how to dry your own orange slices, link here.
-Now I would like to share with you how I crafted these beautiful topiaries using the dried orange slices, moss and cinnamon sticks.
-These topiaries are fun to make and can be used any time of the year for your home decor.
-Try drying grapefruit, lemons or limes to make a variety of topiaries and use them in your spring decor.
+Now I would like to share with you how I crafted these beautiful topiaries using the dried orange slices, moss, and cinnamon sticks.
+These topiaries are fun to make and can be used at any time of the year for your home decor.
+Try drying grapefruit, lemons, or limes to make a variety of topiaries and use them in your spring decor.
 There is no limit to your imagination.

 Hot glue gun